 Ron - Nashville, Tennessee

 As magical as the journey of parenthood is, it often begins with a period of feeling blue.
+These are the postpartum blues.
 Women’s bodies are the scene of a powerful changing tide of hormones in the days and weeks after a baby is born.
 The rising hormone levels that gradually affected the incredible changes in your wife’s body during the time she was carrying your daughter have now precipitously dropped.

 Most new mothers (perhaps as many as 90%) will have periods of weepiness, mood swings, anxiety, unhappiness, and regret.
 Usually this lasts for a few days or less and is quickly forgotten.
 It’s not unusual, however, for the blue period to come and go for six weeks.
 For some moms, the blues don’t begin until the baby stops nursing (another time of major hormonal shifts).
 Hormones, however, are not the entire story…